§ Read and clear CVT Diagnostic Trouble Codes (DTC)

 3. Start CVTz50 and verify the connection by pressing CVT Data Monitor button.
 If ELM327 connection established successfully, CVTz50 will show connection progress and enter data monitoring mode.

-or in engine, press button Read/Clear CVT DTC or Read/Clear Engine
+press button Read/Clear CVT DTC or Read/Clear Engine DTC.
+After successful

-DTC.
-After successful DTC reading, CVTz50 will show number of errors stored
+DTC reading, CVTz50 will show number of errors stored in corresponding control

 In order to erase CVT/engine DTC, press and hold corresponding button, then confirm erasing by selecting Yes in confirmation dialog.